aneoconsulting/ArmoniK/.docs/content/getting-started/installation/kubernetes.md

 ## Step 2: Configure kubeconfig for your user (optional)

+> Note: This step should not be necessary if you employ the recommended installation script

 In case your Kube config was not created during installation:
 - Create the kube directory